 This breed has good intelligence, adapts to any environment and is easily trained in house rules.

-Like most short faced dogs, he may also have respiratory issues and low heat tolerance.
+Like most short muzzled dogs, they may also have respiratory issues and low heat tolerance.

-avoid this condition, most vets recommended using a small dog harness
+avoid this condition, vets often recommend using a small dog harness instead of

 a collar, as this will take pressure off of the trachea.

-More detailed health information can be found at the breed's association here
+More detailed health information can be found at the English Toy Spaniel Club here.

 English Toy Spaniels are quite fragile and do better if not around small or very young children.